grommunio/grommunio-documentation/admin/quickstart.rst

    If the configuration fails for any reason, grommunio-setup can be re-run.
    However, any re-configuration from scratch is **destructive** and will re-initialize the installation.
-If you intend to change any system-related parameters, use the grommunio administation interface instead.
+If you intend to change any system-related parameters, use the grommunio administration interface instead.
 Any re-run grommunio-setup invocation will warn and ask for confirmation before deleting any data.